ikremniou/7z-assembly/docs/plugin-api-inarc.md

 `[in] testMode`

 Indicates that archive must test the ability to extract the given items, without doing so.
+See [IArchiveExtractCallback](./plugin-api-extract-callback.md)

 `[in] extractCallback`